PhD School of Logistics 2022

 We adhere to the current Corona regulations of the venue.
 All participants must provide proof of their vaccination status prior to admission.

-Here applies in the sense of the NRW Ministry of Health: Admission or participation only for vaccinated and recovered, who must be additionally tested or „boosted“ (third vaccination).
+Here applies in the sense of the NRW Ministry of Health: Admission or participation only for vaccinated and recovered, who must be additionally tested (every day) or „boosted“ (third vaccination).

 Your registration is binding!